The Met: Museum Website Redesign

 Exhibitions & Events Flow Sketch

-Tested early ideas for browsing and filtering exhibits and events to make scheduling and discovery faster and less overwhelming.
+Tested browsing and filtering structures to make discovery and scheduling faster and more intuitive.

 From Sketches to Wireframes

-With the end-to-end system validated through storyboards, we transitioned into low-fidelity wireframes to define layout structure, user flow sequencing, and interaction hierarchy.
-This phase focused on translating conceptual workflows into tangible interface foundations.
+With key layouts and flows validated through early exploration, we transitioned into low-fidelity wireframes to define structure, hierarchy, and interaction patterns.
+This phase focused on translating conceptual ideas into clear, scannable interfaces that support efficient navigation and task completion.

 Home Page